Virginia Tech vs. Chattanooga Predictions & Picks - Women's NCAA Tournament First Round

 Virginia Tech Schedule Analysis

-- Virginia Tech has nine wins over Quadrant 2 opponents, tied for the second-most in the country.
+- Virginia Tech has nine wins over Quadrant 2 teams, the most in Division 1.

 Virginia Tech 2022-23 Best Wins